aivillio/cn_orange_mininet/README.md

    - **TCP** → low priority (10)
 3. A flow rule is installed in the switch based on the protocol.
 4. Future matching packets are handled directly by the switch.

+Because the buffer is limited to 10 packets, Priority 100 packets are moved to the front of the queue, while lower priority packets wait or are dropped.

 ---